NorgePlayz/documentation/docs/webpanel/users.md

 ---

-To add a new user to MCSS, open the software, click on `file > options` then scroll all the way down to the API section.
-Below the API's URL you will find a button labeled "Manage users".
+To add a new user to MCSS, open the software, click on `Web Panel > Manage Users & API Keys` You will find a button labeled "Add User".
 Click on this button to open the user management page.

 Add a username and password then click "Add user" and your new user is configured.